limiaoyu/limiaoyu.github.io/_pages/about.md

   - /about.html
 ---

-I am an autonomous driving perception algorithm engineer at RoboSense, a leading LiDAR company in China.
-Prior to this role, I completed my Master's degree in Computer Science at Xiamen University from September 2020 to June 2023, under the guidance of Professor Cuihua Li and Professor Yanyun Qu.
+I work as an autonomous driving perception algorithm engineer at RoboSense, a prominent LiDAR company in China.
+Before taking on this role, I earned my Master's degree in Computer Science from Xiamen University, where I studied under the guidance of Prof. Cuihua Li and Prof. Yanyun Qu, from September 2020 to June 2023.
+Prior to that, I obtained a Bachelor's degree in Computer Science from Xi'an University of Posts and Telecommunications.

 My research interests include, but are not limited to: **Computer Vision** (3D computer vision, multi-modal fusion, point cloud semantic segmentation), **Machine Learning** (transfer learning, unsupervised learning).
-If you are interested in my research or have any collaboration opportunities, please feel free to contact me!

 <style>
 table, th, td {
   border: none;